The Better Guide to Reducing Personal Carbon Footprints

 The average carbon dioxide (CO₂) emissions per person globally are approximately 4.5 metric tonnes per year as of the most recent data in 2024.
 However, this average varies significantly across regions.
 For example, emissions are much higher in developed countries compared to less industrialized nations.

-In the UK the average citizen produces over 13 metric tonnes of carbon per year.
-(See how we got this figure here). and! this is just the emissions that are measured nationally.
-When you include international carbon emissions, the UK average is much higher.
+In the UK the average citizen produces over 13 metric tonnes of carbon per year (See how we got this figure here).

-To avert a two degree rise in temperature we need to halve carbon emissions by 2030, with this reducing to net zero between 2040.
+To avert a two degree rise in temperature we need to halve carbon emissions by 2030, with this reducing to net zero between 2040 and 2050.

 It seems daunting to move to half our personal carbon emissions, but it is possible!
 By slowing down our lifestyles, being more physically active, buying less and learning new skills, we could all find ways of living which could make us happier.
 We would also be better prepared for a climate change future by showing that we have found ways to adapt, creating more security for our families.